-I-81S closed in Botetourt Co. due to crash involving entrapment
+I-81S back open in Botetourt Co. after crash involving entrapment

-BOTETOURT COUNTY, Va.
-(WDBJ7)- Drivers can expect delays on I-81S in Botetourt County following a crash Wednesday.
+Drivers can expect delays on I-81S in Botetourt County following a crash Wednesday.

 The road is currently closed at the 160/1 mile marker.

 The crash involved two tractor trailers and another vehicle.
-Botetourt Fire and Rescue are working to remove one person who is trapped in the vehicle.
-No word yet on injuries.
+Botetourt Fire and Rescue is working to remove one person trapped in the vehicle.
+Police say there are some injuries.

 The Botetourt County Sheriff’s Office notes resources are stretched due to crashes, flooding and other incidents, and asks drivers to be patient.